 28 Jul Triangle Drape Dress

-Posted at 15:05h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 15:05h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 It is the simplest of shapes and elegant to boot, the Triangle Drape Dress #PatternPuzzle was solved in an instant by our resident pattern champ Mioara.
 You may remember her recent contribution to our weekly fun – a very clever #PatternPuzzle.
 Our choice this week was inspired by Meegan Williams sending us a link to her favourite dress.
 And she was right, it is not a complicated style.
 Made in a lightweight silk/rayon jersey knit, the kimono style drapes beautifully through the side seam area as it collapses over the hip and hugs the thighs.

 You can start this pattern plan using my knit block or any basic knit pattern with a close or crew neckline.

 - You really only need the neckline and shoulder line to draft this style.

 - Use the back neckline as it is and change the front to a V neckline of your choice.

 - When extending the shoulder line make sure it is lifted 5mm above the shoulder point.
 Extend to elbow level from shoulder point (approx. 35cm).

 - Decide front length of dress – working just past the knee (my choice) would be approx. 110cm from high neck point.